SA

 04 — Authentication & Security

 The platform supports username/password login and external OAuth (Google, LinkedIn, Facebook), issuing HS256-signed JWT tokens with configurable validity windows.
+Tokens are stateless — no session state is stored server-side, which means any app server replica can validate any request.

 JWT Payload — Decoded